 "In a response to mounting evidence, the US Food and Drug Administration (FDA) announced that the diabetes drug metformin can be used safely in patients with mild and, in some cases, moderate kidney impairment after decades of warning against it. "...

 Medical Editor: John P. Cunha, DO, FACOEP

-Methylene Blue (methylene blue) injection is used to treat methemoglobinemia.
-Methylene blue oral is used to treat methemoglobinemia and urinary tract infections.
-It is also used as a dye or staining agent to make certain body fluids and tissues easier to view during surgery or on an x-ray or other diagnostic exam.
-Methylene Blue is a form of hemoglobin, a substance in blood.
-This medication is available in generic form.
-Common side effects include abnormal urine or stool color.
-Less frequent side effects include mild bladder irritation, dizziness, headache, sweating, nausea/vomiting, diarrhea, frequent urination, or stomach cramps.
+Methylene Blue (methylene blue) injection is a form of hemoglobin, a substance in blood, used to treat methemoglobinemia.
+Methylene Blue oral is used to treat methemoglobinemia and urinary tract infections.
+Methylene Blue is also used as a dye or staining agent to make certain body fluids and tissues easier to view during surgery or on an x-ray or other diagnostic exam.
+Methylene Blue is available in generic form.
+Common side effects of Methylene Blue include abnormal urine or stool color.
+Less frequent side effects of Methylene Blue include mild bladder irritation, dizziness, headache, increased sweating, nausea, vomiting, diarrhea, upset stomach, frequent urination, or stomach cramps.

 Methylene Blue is dosed 0.045 to 0.09 mL per pound of body weight.
 Methylene Blue may interact with acetazolamide, antacids, sodium bicarbonate, or diuretics (water pills).
 Tell your doctor all medications you are taking.
 Methylene blue may cause harm to a fetus, but the medication may sometimes be used during pregnancy.
 Your doctor will determine whether or not this medication is safe.
 Tell your doctor if you are pregnant.
 It is not known whether Methylene Blue passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breast-feeding.